 Subcutaneous worms, oesophageal worms and threadworms

-Infections with Strongyloides stercoralis in dogs, cats and humans as final hosts, result in bloody diarrhea, severe dehydration and sometimes death.
-The route of transmission is by ingestion of embryonated eggs from fur and soil, ingestion of larvae present in milk and paratenic hosts and also vertically.
-In people the parasite causes several forms of the disease: chronic intestinal syndrome, subcutaneous lesions, mild transient form and neurological illness.
-The pre-patent period is short (9 days) and the patent period ranges from 3 to 15 months.
+Infections with Strongyloides stercoralis in dogs, cats, and humans as final hosts, resulting in bloody diarrhea, severe dehydration, and sometimes death.
+The route of transmission is by ingestion of embryonated eggs from fur and soil, ingestion of larvae present in milk and paratenic hosts, and also vertically.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.